ShubhChopra/Multi-Currency-Savings-Calculator/README.md

         }
     }
 ```
-The exchange value `1.0` is a label so another issue I faced was dealing with changing the label values like I am textview but without the ugly cursur and white background, so I added a text view on top of the label (background, text, tint all clear color) and added the code snippit below to changed the label valued based on the invisible textview.
+The exchange value `1.0` is a label, I wanted to change the label values like I am textview but without the ugly cursur and white background, so I added a text view on top of the label (background, text, tint all clear color) and added the code snippit below to changed the label valued based on the invisible textview.

 ```
 func textViewDidChange(_ inputTextVal: UITextView) {